[wptab name=’Kathy N Rosenthal’]

 From June, 1999 to June, 2001, Linda served as President of the Westchester Women’s Bar Association (“WWBA”).
 Since then, she has been active in the WWBA and the Women’s Bar Association of the State of New York (“WBASNY”) in many capacities, and presently, is a co-chair of the WWBA’s long range planning and past presidents’ committees.
 Additionally, she is a past president of the Westchester Women’s Bar Association Foundation and serves as a director on that board.

 Resolving cases which involve domestic violence has been a particular interest of Linda’s.
 Since its inception in 2001, Linda has been involved with the Pace Women’s Justice Center’s advisory board, Friends of Gail, and now serves on PWJC’s Executive Committee.
 She championed the start of the PWJC’s Moderate Means program in 2001, a program that matches domestic violence clients with attorneys who have agreed to significantly reduced rates.

 In her personal life, Linda finds people endlessly interesting, and loves working with both functional and dysfunctional families.
 In her “other life” she was at Woodstock in 1969 and built, owned and operated a KOA Kampground in Gardiner, Maine.
-Although her many legal and community activities keep Linda extremely busy, she makes sure to find time for the loves of her life, her four grandchildren.
+Although her many legal and community activities keep Linda extremely busy, she makes sure to find time for the loves of her life, her six grandchildren.